 PLEASE CLICK HERE TO UPDATE YOUR PROFILE BEFORE YOU PROCEED TO YOUR APPLICATION.

 FLAS fellowships are provided by a grant from the U.S. Department of Education’s Title VI program.
-The purpose of the program is to enrich the nation’s pool of area and international specialists.
-Applicants must be planning to use their training to teach, serve in government or international agencies, or engage in other work that advances American understanding of other countries.Fellowship Awards
+The purpose of the program is to enrich the nation’s pool of area and international specialists equipped with foreign language skills.
+Applicants should intend to use their training to serve in government, international or non-governmental agencies, or to engage in other work that advances American understanding of other countries.

 All FLAS applications must be submitted online.
 Required information includes:

-• two letters of recommendation
+• Two academic letters of recommendation

-• unofficial university transcripts including most recent coursework (not URSA)
+• Unofficial university transcripts including most recent coursework (not URSA)

-• applicant’s resume or CV
+• Resume or CV